Codablaze/codablaze.github.io/_posts/2024-09-18-Installing DNS Server.markdown

 Update:
 I have set up a second DNS server on another machine, running a separate set of VMs.
 This process was a lot smoother, and I challenged myself to do it from memory.
-I did refer back to a tutorial when setting up the 'www' section, as that didn't make immediate sense to memory
+I did refer back to a tutorial when setting up the 'www' section, as that didn't make immediate sense
 (it turned out I just had to right-click in an empty space).

 The DNS Servers are both running in conjunction with the DHCP Server from my last post (I replicated that on the second machine as well).